Anti-Bribery for Sales · Module 2 of 2

 Sam Holt

 Three pieces.
-BD-side pre-clear: 90-second form, anything over £250 going out to a prospect, 24-hour Naomi SLA, automatic block during a live tender.
-Retrospective audit on Joe's last 24 months of bids, scoped to the contracts that closed without giving-side register entries.
-Quarterly aggregate reporting to the board so giving-side spend is on the record alongside revenue.
+BD-side pre-clear: 90-second form, anything over £250 to a prospect, 24-hour Naomi SLA, automatic block during a live tender.
+Retrospective audit on Joe's last 24 months.
+Quarterly aggregate board reporting alongside revenue.

 Iona Whitfield

 The audit is the part the board will fight.
-If it finds something, every bid manager who's ever closed an account will think they're next.
+If it finds something, every bid manager will think they're next.

 Sam Holt

-If the audit finds something, the SFO will find it twice as fast and with twice the cost.
+If it finds something, the SFO finds it twice as fast at twice the cost.
 Volunteering the look is the cheapest version of finding out.
-Section 7 doesn't ask whether we knew, it asks whether we had adequate procedures.
-An audit is what adequate procedures look like in motion.
+Section 7 doesn't ask if we knew, it asks if we had adequate procedures.
+An audit is what those look like in motion.

 Friday, 2:00 PM +1